Auste1989/metis_projects/Project_3/MVP_Summary.md

 #### Description:
 Predicting student's mathematics grade based on sex, age, relationship status and weekly alcohol consumption.
+*As a secondary task, could run the same model on the dataset for Portuguese language grade and compare the two.*

 ### Why?
 In my opinion drinking alcohol has a negative impact on learning.
 It would be interesting to see if that is indeed the case in a more scientific way rather than just from personal experience.